Under the direction of David Temple, Crouch End Festival Chorus is now one of the world’s leading symphonic choirs.

-Since then, his eclectic tastes have shaped the enormously varied work of the choir, making Crouch End Festival Chorus unique in the choral world for its versatility.
+David co-founded the choir in 1984 and since then his eclectic tastes have shaped the enormously varied work of the choir, making Crouch End Festival Chorus unique in the choral world.

-David has collaborated closely for many years with Sir Ray Davies, conducting the choir on the Pyramid Stage with the former Kinks singer-songwriter at Glastonbury in 2010.
+David has collaborated closely for many years with Ray Davies of The Kinks for recordings and performances.
+In 2010 David appeared with Ray and the choir on the Pyramid Stage at Glastonbury.

 At the 2008 Electric Proms at the Roundhouse in London, David and the choir performed with Oasis.
 Subsequently he directed the choir on Noel Gallagher’s first solo album as well as conducting the choir on UK-wide tours in 2012, 2015 and 2016.

-David has also prepared the choir for highly-acclaimed concerts involving global figures such as composers Ennio Morricone, James Newton Howard and Hans Zimmer, tenor Andrea Bocelli and rock bands Muse, Take That and Procol Harum
+David has also prepared the choir for concerts with Ennio Morricone, Andrea Bocelli, Hans Zimmer, James Newton Howard and MUSE.

-David has also been Music Director of Hertfordshire Chorus since 2000.
+In addition to his work with Crouch End Festival Chorus, David has been Musical Director of the Hertfordshire Chorus since 2000.

-His recording of Will Todd’s Ode to a Nightingale and James McCarthy’s Codebreaker with the chorus and the BBC Concert Orchestra has been released on Signum Records, receiving excellent reviews.
+His recording of Will Todd’s Ode to a Nightingale and James McCarthy’s Codebreaker with the chorus and the BBC Concert Orchestra was released on Signum Records, receiving excellent reviews.

 David’s commissions with Hertfordshire Chorus include Will Todd’s Mass in Blue, which has received well over 200 performances all over the world.
 His most recent commission is Shruthi Rajasekar’s Sarojini performed in October 2022.